EduBic/CoolingSchemaEditor/README.md

 ## Features

+### SVG and HTML+ mixed (Experiment)
+An experiment on how to merge angular features with SVG.

 - Draw RectComponent
 - Selection
 - Move Single selection
 - Pan Area
 - Zoom Area

+### SVG with SVG.js (Working on)
+An Typescript library that build a schema with SVG element.

+- Draw Basic Element
+- Base classes support
+- Component pattern library
+- Draw lines from input/output point of element

 ## Development server